The overall goal of the Arts Therapy project is to increase the resilience of the asylum seekers. More specifically, this intervention aims to:

 - 24 local caregivers, Staff Members of The Spanish Red Cross.

-In 2020, The Red Pencil (Europe) in collaboration with The Spanish Red Cross, also with Alta Mane support, foresees to develop the following activities:
+Between February and March 2020, before the suspension of all the activities foreseen during the COVID-19 lockdown (March 12-August 12, 2020), The Red Pencil (Europe) in collaboration with The Spanish Red Cross, also with Alta Mane support, developed the following activities:

-- Organize and run a total of 9 group arts therapy cycles of 10 sessions each for asylum seekers residing in Reception Centers and Independent Living Houses operated and managed by The Spanish Red Cross in Málaga (Spain);
+- Organized and ran 15 group art-therapy sessions for 21 asylum seeking children (11 children aged 5-9, and 10 children aged 10-15) and 8 refugee and migrant adults, residing in Reception Centers and Independent Living Houses operated and managed by The Spanish Red Cross in Málaga (Spain);

-- Activate the The-Train-The-Trainer Program (TTT) focused primarily in using Arts Therapy as a tool for Staff’s self-care and modulation of stress at work and intended to provide partner staff with new tools using Arts Therapy for enriching their interventions with asylum seekers and refugees;
+- Activated the The-Train-The-Trainer Program (TTT) focused primarily in using Arts Therapy as a tool for Staff’s self-care and modulation of stress at work and intended to provide partner staff with new tools using Arts Therapy for enriching their interventions with asylum seekers and refugees, and organized 3 training sessions for 9 humanitarian officers and caregivers of The Spanish Red Cross;

-- Lead an M&E Process, in consultation with The Spanish Red Cross, to check on progress and make appropriate recommendations for future program planning.
+- Developed the evaluation forms (M&E Process), in consultation with The Spanish Red Cross, to check on progress and make appropriate recommendations for future program planning.

 The Red Pencil (Europe) : officially established as a foundation of public utility under the Belgian law in 2019, The Red Pencil Europe (RPE) is part of the international organization The Red Pencil Humanitarian Mission.
 Based on its expertise in art therapy, the mission of RPE is to provide psychological support through arts therapy to children, adolescents and adults who face in Europe difficult or overwhelming life circumstances, to improve their well-being and their mental and emotional health.